rawmind0/service-catalog/templates/influxdb/0/README.md

  Click deploy.

- Influxdb can now be accessed over the Rancher network.
+ Influxdb can now be accessed over the Rancher network and over exposed port.